Skip to main content

 A new SAP HANA system refresh operation is started by cleaning up the target system using the SnapCenter clone delete operation.

-If the target HANA system has been protected in SnapCenter, the protection must be removed first.
+If the target SAP HANA system has been protected in SnapCenter, the protection must be removed first.
 Within the topology view of the target system, click Remove Protection.

-The clone delete workflow is now executed with the following steps:
+The clone delete workflow is now executed with the following steps.

-1. Select the clone within the topology view of the source system and click delete.
+1. Select the clone within the topology view of the source system and click Delete.

-2. Enter the pre-clone and unmount scripts with the required command line options.
+1. Enter the pre-clone and unmount scripts with the required command line options.

-3. The job details screen in SnapCenter shows the progress of the operation.
+1. The job details screen in SnapCenter shows the progress of the operation.

-20220421070643###hana-7###sc-system-refresh.sh: Stopping HANA database.
+20240425111042###hana-7###sc-system-refresh.sh: Stopping HANA database.

-20220421070643###hana-7###sc-system-refresh.sh: sapcontrol -nr 11 -function StopSystem HDB
+20240425111042###hana-7###sc-system-refresh.sh: sapcontrol -nr 11 -function StopSystem HDB

 StopSystem